 genfstab -U /mnt >> /mnt/etc/fstab

-Step 8.
-Setting up Locale.
+Setting up Locale

-File /etc/locale.gen contains all the local settings and system language in a commented format.
+The file /etc/locale.gen contains all the local settings and system language in a commented format.

 locale-gen echo LANG=en_GB.UTF-8 > /etc/locale.conf export LANG=en_GB.UTF-8